S2chanse/ZoomCloneCoding/README.md

 ### 6-1. used join and enter the room

 ### 6-2. used socket io join and emit, announce others in same room except me

+### 6-3. communication chat with out name, used rooms fnc